AK2K01/Bank-ATM-Management-System/README.md

 #### • The user can open several other accounts under his Unique Universal I.D.(UUID) in the Bank.
 #### • Once registered as a Customer in the Bank, the user can perform operations like:

-####         Displaying his/her Transaction History for any given Account.
+#### &nbsp  Displaying his/her Transaction History for any given Account.
 ####         Withdraw funds from any given Account.
 ####         Deposit funds in any given Account.
 ####         Transfer funds from any given Account to any other required Account.